 I’ll start by saying that ExpressVPN is known to be the leading VPN provider on the market, so there’s little chance of you going wrong with this one.

-You might be wondering why ExpressVPN tops this list when it doesn’t explicitly have an anti-DDoS feature, but “explicit” is the key word here.
-ExpressVPN has a built-in protection against DDoS attacks on all of its infrastructure, and the provider filters out floods of requests routinely.
+You might be wondering why ExpressVPN tops this list when it doesn’t explicitly have an anti-DDoS feature, but “explicit” is the keyword here.
+ExpressVPN has built-in protection against DDoS attacks on all of its infrastructure, and the provider filters out floods of requests routinely.
 With ExpressVPN, you’ll also be getting:

 - 2000 servers in 94 countries, all of which have the built-in anti-DDoS technology.